Your Shopping List

 2. Then transfer the steak to a 350 to 400 degree oven to finish cooking for 5-15 minutes until it reaches the desired temperature.

-you are probably catching on by now…this method starts in the oven and ends with the pan sear.
+You are probably catching on by now…this method starts in the oven and ends with the pan sear.
 This method can be a good choice for thicker pieces of meat.
 It takes the longest and, for accuracy, a meat thermometer is recommended.

 3. Then, sear the steak in a very hot skillet for one minute on each side and serve it immediately.